 There are many ways for parents to give valuable help in school.
 Regular classroom help is appreciated by all members of staff and can fit in with your routines and commitments.
 Additional help can include painting, cooking, construction and of course extra reading.
 If you have a particular skill or pastime that you think would interest a group of children, please let the class teacher know.
 Under no circumstance would we ask you to teach the class, rather the teacher will organise everything so that you feel confident and everyone enjoys the session.
 For those parent(s)/carer(s) who do not want to work with children, there is always plenty to do in school which will help the teachers, for example, collating work or mounting work for displays.
-We ask all helpers to sign in at the school office and please be aware that mobile phones are not permitted in the school building.
-You may leave it in the safe in the office where you can access it if required during your time in school.
+We ask all helpers to sign in at the school office and please be aware that mobile phones must not be used in the school building.